 Unless you’re a medical professional, it’s not easy to determine what type of emergency you’re facing and where you should go to find help.
-This is the Healthy Matters’ guide to finding help in a medical emergency in Hong Kong.
-We’ve organized this article based on the level of emergency you might be facing.
+This is the Healthy Matters’ guide to any medical emergency in Hong Kong.
+We’ve organized this article based on the level of medical emergency in Hong Kong you might be facing.

 1) Life-threatening or serious medical emergencies in Hong Kong